 In January 1998, the Board of Governors of the UNC system established a policy regarding a specific category of exempt employee, the “Senior Academic and Administrative Officer.”
-Academic and administrative officials exempt from the State Personnel Act (EPA) are identified either by:
+Academic and administrative officials exempt from the State Human Resources Act (EHRA) are identified either by:

 Express statutory reference ("president," vice-presidents" "chancellors," and "vice chancellors"), or

 Action of the Board of Governors pursuant to generic statutory reference (the president's "professional staff members" and "senior academic and administrative officers" of the constituent institutions).

 There are two “tiers” of Senior Academic and Administrative Officer (SAAO) positions: Tier I and Tier II.
 Per UNC policy, Tier I and Tier II positions are required to be appointed "at will," except for coaches.

 Tier I SAAO positions include the Chancellor; the Provost; Vice Chancellors; and Deans.